mmatteo-hub/RT1_Assignment2/README.md

 }
 ```

 The control call back function has the due to change the velocity, according to some limitations imposed.
-Below there is the function in which it is clear the limitation used.
+Below it is shown how the right, front and left array were initialised for being used later in the program:
 Just before the function it is also shown the group of global variables used:
 ```cpp
 // front threshold for distance